simran301/Java-Programs/README.md

 # Java-Programs
-This file include all the Java Programs from basic to advance covering all the topics which are needful to become an expert JAVA DEVELOPER
+This file include all the Java Programs from basic to advance covering all the topics which are useful to become an expert JAVA DEVELOPER